Black Mold Removal in Layton & Davis County, UT

 Moisture Source Correction

 Stachybotrys requires sustained moisture.
 Whatever produced that moisture — a slow foundation leak, a failed pipe connection, inadequate crawlspace vapor barrier, repeated ice dam intrusion — must be corrected before remediation begins, or the mold will return to the same location.
-We use thermal imaging cameras and calibrated moisture meters to locate active moisture sources before any material is touched.
+We use thermal imaging cameras and calibrated moisture detection equipment to locate active moisture sources before any material is touched.
 Our water damage restoration background means we can address the moisture source as part of the same project rather than requiring a separate contractor.

 Containment and Negative Air Pressure

 We establish a sealed containment zone using 6-mil polyethylene sheeting.
 All HVAC vents within the zone are sealed to prevent spore migration into the duct system.
-A commercial HEPA air scrubber runs continuously inside the containment, maintaining negative air pressure — air flows in from outside the zone rather than out — so that disturbed spores cannot migrate to unaffected areas of the home.
+A commercial HEPA air scrubbing unit runs continuously inside the containment, maintaining negative air pressure — air flows in from outside the zone rather than out — so that disturbed spores cannot migrate to unaffected areas of the home.
 For larger Stachybotrys jobs, we establish a decontamination chamber at the containment entry point and suit technicians in full PPE including respirators, coveralls, gloves, and boot covers.

 Physical Removal